Allfeat/docs/docs/index.md

 - **Proof-of-Metadata (PoM)**: The PoM consensus is the central mechanism of Allfeat, allowing for the certification of metadata in a decentralized manner.
 Providers submit metadata entities (MIDDS), which are verified by community-elected certifiers, ensuring transparency and data integrity.

 - **On-chain Metadata Management**: Allfeat functions as a decentralized directory, hosting metadata about artists, tracks, releases, and other essential information directly on the blockchain.
-This includes the ability to lock AFT tokens corresponding to the weight of deposited metadata, ensuring a balanced and sustainable ecosystem.
+This includes the ability to lock $ALFT tokens corresponding to the weight of deposited metadata, ensuring a balanced and sustainable ecosystem.

 - **Decentralized Governance (DAO)**: Allfeat includes a DAO that empowers community stakeholders to participate in decision-making, including the nomination and selection of certifiers and validators.
 This ensures that the network evolves in line with the needs of its users.